kiali/openshift-servicemesh-plugin/operator/molecule/README.md

-# Running OSSMPlugin Operator Molecule Tests
+# Running OSSM Console Operator Molecule Tests

 [Molecule](https://github.com/ansible-community/molecule) is used to test the operator.